 Divorce is the legal procedure that formally ends a marriage.
-It is controlled by state law.
-Every divorce has three legal parties: the husband, the wife and the state.
-In Massachusetts the state’s interests are represented by the probate and family court.
-No divorce is allowed without court approval.
+It is (almost entirely) controlled by state law.
+All divorces have three legal parties: two married spouses and the state.
+In Massachusetts, The Probate and Family Court represents the Commonwealth’s interests.

 In Massachusetts there are three types of divorce.
 One is based on “fault” and the other two are based on “no-fault”.
-Of the two types of no-fault divorce only one is actually non-adversarial, also known as an “uncontested” divorce.
+However, of the two types of “no-fault” divorce only one is actually non-adversarial, also known as an “uncontested” divorce.

 A non-adversarial, no-fault divorce (Massachusetts General Laws Chapter 208, Section 1A) requires the willing participation of both parties.
-There is no plaintiff and no defendant.
-Instead of a complaint there is a joint petition.
+Thus there is no plaintiff and no defendant.
+Instead of a divorce “complaint” there is a “joint petition” for divorce.
 Instead of a trial there is a hearing.
 Only a family court judge has the legal authority to end a marriage, accomplished by issuing a judgment of divorce.

 Of three types of divorce, only an uncontested, no-fault divorce (M.G.L. c.
 208, § 1A) bars the court from making any inquiry into, or considering any evidence of the individual marital fault of the parties.
 When divorce mediation succeeds, a married couple appears in court for a brief uncontested hearing, where their mediated agreement is approved.